 Now I wish it was the main room in the house because it’s incredibly gorgeous!
-These Pro Core Plus floors totally make the space.
+These Style Selections floors totally make the space.
 I’m so excited to get the rest of the house done but had to share the first room we completed, it’s stunning!

 why we chose luxury vinyl plank flooring from lowes

 We have multiple children.
 Multiple work dogs.
 An irrigated lot.
 We live in the desert.

 And since we’re a law enforcement family with a limited budget, we needed long-lasting but also affordable floors.

 Style Selections vinyl floors are waterproof.
 Waterproof!
 No more warping or worrying about standing water if a kiddos spills or the doggo has an accident.